Here are our hints and tips for anyone taking on a new licensed premises

 - Ask the seller for a copy of the current premise licence and plan.
-You need to check that the licence covers all of the licensable activities that you want and need, and that you are happy with the hours
+You need to check that the licence covers all of the licensable activities that you want and need, and that you are happy with the hours and review all the conditions

 - Check the plan attached to the licence is the same as the actual physical layout of the premises.
 If the premises have changed and the licence has not been updated, then an offence is currently being committed.
 If you buy the premises you are effectively taking over responsibility for that offence